Testing the strength of evidence FOR Impact (TestE)

 i) Institutional capacity.

-ii) Financial balance.
+ii) Financial viability.

 Institutional capacity is a wide concept that covers all aspects of the programme management’s ability to maintain the programme.